 Lovely banana crumb muffins, with a tender crumb that is never wet or oily and with just the right amount of banana flavour.
 These muffins are topped with a sweet crumb, that bakes up wonderfully crispy.

-I have tried a lot of banana muffin recipes over the years, but these are the ones I always come back to.
+I have tried a lot of banana muffin recipes over the years, but these are the ones I come back to most often.
 I love the crispy topping and the tender, moist (but not wet or greasy) muffin.

 Bananas – start with just slightly over-ripe bananas.
 Yellow bananas with black spots are perfect, for best flavour.
 You’ll need about 3 bananas for this recipe.

-• Step 4: Add the dry ingredients to the wet ingredients and fold in just until no flour is visible.
-Be sure not to over-mix!
+1. Add the dry ingredients to the wet ingredients and stir together just until no flour is visible.
+Don’t overmix.

 Tip!
 Fill any empty muffin cups 1/2 full with water.
 This will help the muffins bake evenly.